 - Adoption decree (if applying parent is sole adopting parent); or

-- Court order granting sole custody to the applying parent (child’s travel must not be restricted by that order); or
+- Court order granting sole legal and physical custody to the applying parent (child’s travel must not be restricted by that order); or

 - Judicial declaration of incompetence of non-applying parent; or